nitool/http-requests-tester/README.md

 --client-file=path_to_file.json - config file with possible clients --selected-client='name' - each client file can contain multiple clients, this options is required and selects config to use while making request
 --help|-h - shows help message
+--verbose|-v - show logs, by default only errors are printed out --autolog-response - logs every received response when verbose is enabled
 ```